LuxxxLucy/Active-Decision-Set-Induction/README.md

 # Descriptive Induction from Machine Learning Model

 This is a repo for current research project on descriptive induction from machine learning model.
-This is a model-agnostic approach that could be used to infer human-readable patterns from any blackbox model.
+This is a model-agnostic approach that could be used to infer human-readable patterns from any blackbox model (classifier).

 Currently the core code is not included but several competition methods are re-implemented or adopted.